top of page

 adoptions.

-In 2012, Tchoupitoulas Rose ("Choppy" for short) came to the Golden Horde as a puppy.
-She was not a rescue.
-We wanted to have the opportunity to raise a future therapy dog who had not been exposed to hunger, abuse, or fear.
+In 2012, Tchoupitoulas Rose ("Miss Choppy" for short) came to the Golden Horde as a puppy from a small breeder in Minnesota.
+Not a rescue, we wanted to have the opportunity to raise a future therapy dog who had not been exposed to hunger, abuse, or fear.
 Each member of the First Generation of the Golden Horde had a different personality based on their past experiences.
 Murphy was goofy and never met a person he didn't like.
 Prairie was the most obedient dog we have ever known and was always cautious due to his previous mistreatment.
 And Tchoupi?
-She's the Queen Diva of the House of Dog, having never known any of the ills that impacted her two brothers.
+She was the Queen Diva of the House of Dog, having never known any of the ills that impacted her two brothers.

 The Second Generation